krzentner/language-world/data/text-davinci-003/basic_md/soccer-1.md

-    - When the robot's gripper is not above the soccer ball and the robot's gripper is not vertically aligned with the soccer ball, the robot should put the gripper above the soccer ball.
+    - When the robot's gripper is not vertically aligned with the soccer ball, the robot should put gripper above soccer ball.
-    - When the robot's gripper is vertically aligned with the soccer ball, the robot should push the gripper into the soccer ball.
+    - When the robot's gripper is above the soccer ball and the gripper is not near ball, the robot should push gripper into the ball.
-    - When the robot's gripper is near the soccer ball, the robot should slide the soccer ball to the goal.
+    - When the robot's gripper is near the soccer ball and the soccer ball is below the robot's gripper, the robot should push or kick the soccer ball towards goal.